Fusion1013/AvasarVault/Environment/Agriculture.md

 Depending on the season, farmers might grow two different types of crops; long-season crops that dominate during the summer, and cold-tolerant, fast-growing crops like hardy greens that can thrive in early spring or late autumn before the frost sets in.
 # Regions
 Regions are listed by climate type, not by geographical region.
-Each nation should specify what climate they have for easy lookup below.
+Each nation should specify what climate they have for an easy lookup below.
 ## Temperate Zones
 **Moderate Winters and Long Summers**